State Bound: LaPoynor earns trip to 2A Final Four

 Also scoring for Beckville were Rockwell (12), Jaedyn Slaughter (10), Jaden Mojicia (10), Ryan Harris (8), Matt Barr (4) and Jakevin Smith (2).

-Harris had 15 rebound with Smith and Mojicia grabbing eight boards apiece.
+Harris had 15 rebounds with Smith and Mojicia grabbing eight boards apiece.

 Others scoring for the Flyers (33-6) were Cooper Gracey (13), Almeida (11), Cort Reid (7) and Mathew Driskell (4).